ninenines/cowboy/guide/handlers.md

 ------------------------

 The `my_protocol` module above will be used for further processing of the request.
-It requires only one callback, `upgrade/4`.
+It should use the `cowboy_sub_protocol` behaviour, which requires only one callback, `upgrade/4`.

 It receives the request object, the middleware environment, and the handler this request has been routed to along with its options.